 Using a bright, cheery colored yoga mat makes practice so much fun after a dreary day at work.

 But no matter how often you clean your mat, stains are inevitable if you practice regularly.

 Removing stains from spongy yoga mats are challenging and requires wait time so plan accordingly.

 Our stain-removal instructions are for wear stains, like accumulated sweat and dirt from regularly using your yoga mat.

-If you need to remove a tougher stain, you may want to contact the yoga mat manufacturer.
-Or do your own research by searching for stain removals of your yoga mat material.
+If you need to remove a tougher stains, you may want to contact the yoga mat manufacturer.
+Or do your own research on how to clean your yoga mat by searching for stain removals of your yoga mat material.

 And before you attempt to remove the stain, make sure you to test out the cleaning solution on a small patch of your mat.

 Supplies you need to remove yoga mat stains: